 The sooner specimens can get from doctors to the lab, the faster the overall turnaround time.
 And processing specimens earlier means getting results to clinicians sooner, which can help to ease their patient's "anxiety time."

-UPS Healthcare, which specialises in lab specimen logistics, offers earlier delivery by providing pre-dawn extraction services that reliably gets shipments to labs long before regularly scheduled delivery times.
+UPS Healthcare, which specializes in lab specimen logistics, offers earlier delivery by providing pre-dawn extraction services that reliably gets shipments to labs long before regularly scheduled delivery times.
 This allows diagnostic labs to test specimens earlier, even providing some test results to physicians the same day.

 Speed is irrelevant if the specimen leaks in transit, possibly damaging the entire shipment.
 In fact, 37 percent of healthcare logistics executives surveyed by UPS said they were not successful when it came to the challenge of preventing product damage and spoilage.
-Which is why it is critical that your packaging is rugged, easy to use, and designed exclusively for specimens.
+Which is why it's critical that your packaging is rugged, easy to use, and designed exclusively for specimens.
 Durable UPS Healthcare lab packaging solutions, for instance, add an extra layer of protection for biological substances, helping to protect specimens in transit.

 Online visibility tools, like UPS® Premier, helped MyGenetx to get a handle on the volume of incoming shipments – allowing them to make sure staff is on hand when needed.

 As labs work to meet new demands, enhancing your specimen logistics processes may seem low priority.
-But keeping it top-of-mind and partnering with a specialised logistics provider can help provide a clear, competitive advantage.
+But keeping it top-of-mind and partnering with a specialized logistics provider can help provide a clear, competitive advantage.

 For MyGenetx, working with UPS enabled them to ship specimens faster, safely, and with lower risk.
 The move has made a big difference: MyGenetx is able to process specimens at a rate that helps drive its rapidly growing business.